At a Glance

 ✨Tip Number 2

-Network with professionals already working in the EFW sector.
-Attend industry events or join relevant online forums to connect with others.
-This can provide you with insider knowledge and potentially lead to referrals.
+Network with professionals in the industrial engineering and EFW sectors.
+Attend industry events or join relevant online forums to connect with others who can provide insights or even refer you to opportunities within their organisations.

 ✨Tip Number 3